 - They were issued a pre-approval letter when they did not qualify

 Mortgage Brokers Versus Mortgage Bankers

-On the flip side, mortgage brokers represent dozens of mortgage lenders.
-Many mortgage lenders are only captive to their own loan products and do not want to broker loans.
+On the flip side, mortgage brokers represent dozens of lenders.
+Many lenders are only captive to their own loan products and do not want to broker loans.

-- There are different types of mortgage lenders with different mortgage lending requirements
+- There are different types of mortgage lenders with different mortgage requirements

-- Mortgage Brokers can be objective and select the appropriate mortgage lender that suits the borrowers credit and financial criteria
+- Brokers can be objective and select the appropriate lender that suits the borrowers’ credit and financial criteria

 - In lieu of the mortgage brokers services, lenders will compensate mortgage brokers a commission called yield spread premium (YSP) which is disclosed on the Closing Disclosure (CD)